lineality/invert_colors_minimal_chrome_extension/README.md

 # Design, Plan, and Goal

-So far as I understand, as a non-veterin at javascript (which I consider a plague on web-simplicity and security) and browser-extensions (which I consider I plague on web security), there are three ways in chrome to effect a dark-mode change of colour (where light-mode pages destroy people's eyes yet are often still after so many years a tyranical default.
+So far as I understand, as a non-veteran at javascript (which I consider a plague on web-simplicity and security) and browse-extensions (which I consider I plague on web security), there are three ways in chrome to effect a dark-mode change of colour (where light-mode pages destroy people's eyes yet are often still after so many years a tyrannical default.
 One way of thinking about this may be that the extension needs to have some way of turning on and knowing what page or tab or site to apply to.
-There is also a 4th way, but this is effectively impossible for a simpe chrome-extension-store add so far as I know.
+There is also a 4th way, but this is effectively impossible for a simple chrome-extension-store add so far as I know.
 ### 1. All Urls
 1. <all urls> This is not a "permission" in most uses of the term, but